Chief Digital and Artificial Intelligence Office: Successor

+Dr. Radha Iyengar Plumb assumed the CDAO role after the April 2024 departure of Dr. Martell.

+Reaction to large language models

+Dr. Martell has expressed apprehension over the large language models of AI such as ChatGPT.

+US Air Force Secretary Frank Kendall notes that AI tools to aid decision-making will likely find application.
+However the US will apply ethical constraints.

+GIDEs

 On 30 January 2023 the CDAO announced a series of global information dominance experiments (GIDEs).

-GIDE V is being held 30 January — 3 February 2023 (Monday—Thursday) at the Pentagon, and at multiple combatant commands (and therefore across the global information grid for JADC2).
+GIDE 5 is being held 30 January — 3 February 2023 (Monday—Thursday) at the Pentagon, and at multiple combatant commands (and therefore across the global information grid for JADC2).
 The experiment is twofold: 1) "to identify where we may have barriers in policy, security, connectivity, user-interface, or other areas that prohibit data sharing across the Joint force"; and 2) "to show how data, analytics, and AI can improve Joint workflows in a variety of missions from global integrated deterrence through targeting and fires".

+GIDE 6 was held from June 5 to July 26, 2023, with allies and partners, to exercise Combined Joint All-domain command and control (CJADC2).

+In GIDE 7, and in GIDE 8 more elements of the kill chains were exercised.
+In GIDE 9, which is aligned with Project Convergence C4 (2024), Combined JADC2 is almost ready for deployment, pending Congressional approval of FY2024 funding.
+By July 2024 11 GIDE experiments had been held.

+A GIDE will be held during March and April 2025, in conjunction with Project Convergence Capstone 5 (PC-C5).

 Technology

 AI-powered surveillance

 The USAF has expressed interest in AI-based surveillance for operations based in CENTCOM.
 Interest in these operations has grown from $600 million to $2.5 billion, from 2016 to 2021.